 The performance objective from DOE M 435.1-1, "Radioactive Waste Management Manual," for radon emissions from DOE radioactive waste facilities is 20 picocuries per square meter per second (pCi/m2/s).
-Radon flux was measured during 2018 at multiple locations at the Area 3 and Area 5 RWMSs and at an undisturbed, control site outside of each RWMS.
-Measurements were collected December 11-13, 2018, using radon flux domes (Rad Elec, Inc.) placed on the ground surface.
+Radon flux was measured during 2019 on final covers in the Area 3 and Area 5 RWMSs and at an undisturbed, control site outside of each RWMS.
+Measurements were collected December 23-30, 2019, using radon flux domes (Rad Elec, Inc.) placed on the ground surface.
 Electrets inserted in the domes are electrically discharged by ionization of air from radon.
 The amount of discharge is correlated with radon flux from the ground.
-Results show radon flux was well below the 20-pCi/m2/s limit (Figure 4-8 and Figure 4-9).
+Results show radon flux was well below the 20-pCi/m2/s limit (Figure 4-8).